Harry M. “Red”

 Kathleen L. Quirk

-Ms. Quirk is the Executive Vice President and Chief Financial Officer of Freeport-McMoRan Inc. She has over twenty-five years of experience in the Freeport-McMoRan organization.
+Ms. Quirk is the Executive Vice President and Chief Financial Officer of Freeport-McMoRan Inc. She has over thirty years of experience in the Freeport-McMoRan organization.
 She has played key roles in Freeport-McMoRan’s financings and corporate transactions, and she was Senior Vice President, Chief Financial Officer and Treasurer prior to the Phelps Dodge transaction.
 During her career, she has held positions of increasing responsibility in tax, investor relations, corporate development, treasury and finance.
 Ms. Quirk also serves on the Board of Directors of Vulcan Materials Company.
 Ms. Quirk is a graduate of Louisiana State University with a B.S. degree in Accounting.

 Harry M. “Red” Conger